United States Coast Guard Ceremonial Honor Guard

 The Coast Guard Ceremonial Honor Guard represents the Commandant, the Military District of Washington and the United States Coast Guard through ceremonial operations held before world leaders and dignitaries.

 Ceremonies can include parades, funerals, White House dignitary arrivals, as well as presenting colors at local and official functions.
 Honor Guard members participate in joint service activities as well as Coast Guard functions.

 The Honor Guard performs in excess of 1,600 ceremonies annually.
-The Honor Guard is comprised of 73 members, with a Lieutenant (O-3) serving as the Honor Guard Company Commander, two Junior Officers (usually O-2) serving as Operations/Weapons Officer and Supply/Training Officer, a Chief Petty Officer (E-7) as the Honor Guard Chief, and four Petty Officers (ranging from E-4 to E-6).
+The Honor Guard is comprised of approximately 80 members, with a Lieutenant Commander (O-4) serving as the Honor Guard Commanding Officer, a Lieutenant as Executive Officer, two Junior Officers serving as Operations/Training Officer and Supply/Weapons Officer, a Chief Petty Officer (E-7) as the Honor Guard Chief, and six Petty Officers (E-5 to E-6).

-The remaining members of the Honor Guard are “first-tour” non-rated personnel (E-3) coming directly from Training Center Cape May.
-The officers and non-rates serve a two year tour of duty in the Honor Guard, while the Chief Petty Officer and Petty Officers serve four year tours.
+The remaining members of the Honor Guard are “first-tour” non-rated personnel (E-2/E-3) coming directly from Training Center Cape May.
+All Honor Guard personnel typically serve a two year tour of duty.

 Requesting Honor Guard Cermonials